djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/machine_learning/neural_networks/datasets.md

 | 7          | Vehicle A     | Roof Rack Added                 | Roof rack added                               | Standard atmospheric conditions          |
 | ...        | ...           | ...                             | ...                                           | ...                                      |

-This table can be extended to include additional columns for parameters such as Reynolds number, inlet velocity magnitude, or yaw angle if the study focuses on crosswind scenarios.
-Each “Variant Description” tag serves as a shorthand reference to more detailed geometry and flow specification notes.
+This table can be extended to include additional columns for specific parameters such as Reynolds number, inlet velocity magnitude, yaw angle, or turbulence intensity if the study focuses on particular flow phenomena.
+The “Variant Description” column provides a concise reference to more detailed notes on geometry and flow specifications, making the dataset easier to find your way through and interpret.

 ## Decimation Workflow

-Once the high-resolution CFD data has been collected, it is common to reduce (or “decimate”) both the geometry and flow field representations to suit the memory and computational constraints of neural-network training.
-The goals here are:
+Once high-resolution CFD data has been collected, it is common to reduce (or “decimate”) both the geometry and flow field representations to meet the memory and computational constraints of neural network training.
+The decimation process is a important preprocessing step that seeks to balance fidelity with efficiency.

-I. **Maintain Critical Features**
+The decimation workflow addresses several key objectives:

+I. Maintain Important Features

-   Ensure that key aerodynamic features—such as leading edges, separation points, and high-curvature regions—remain adequately represented.
+- It is necessary to preserve key aerodynamic features such as leading edges, separation points, and regions of high curvature, as these areas often have a disproportionate impact on aerodynamic performance.

-II. **Reduce Data Density**
+II.
+Reduce Data Density

-   Large meshes (with millions of cells or more) must be coarsened to a manageable level for GPU-based neural network training.
-A balance between retaining fidelity and limiting memory footprint is essential.
+- High-resolution meshes that contain millions of cells must be coarsened to a manageable level suitable for GPU-based neural network training.
+The goal is to reduce the data volume while retaining enough detail to capture the necessary flow physics.

 ### Geometry Decimation

-- **Mesh Reduction**
+Mesh Reduction:

-  Suppose the original surface mesh contains $N$ points.
-A decimation algorithm might reduce this to $\alpha N$ points (commonly $\alpha \approx 0.1$ or another fraction).
+- The original surface mesh, which may contain a very high number $N$ of points, is reduced to a fraction of these points, denoted by $\alpha N$ (commonly $\alpha \approx 0.1$ or another fraction).
-- **Uniform Spacing**
+- Uniform Spacing:

-  The routine typically ensures that the remaining points are uniformly distributed, attempting to preserve important geometric features.
-This can be done via edge collapse methods, clustering, or other mesh-simplification algorithms.
-Mathematically, one might formulate a minimization of the local error metric:
+The decimation algorithm strives to make sure that the remaining points are uniformly distributed over the geometry.
+This is important for preserving the overall shape and significant features.
+Methods such as edge collapse, clustering, or quadric error metrics (QEM) are often used to achieve this.

+Mathematically, one might express the decimation as a minimization problem:

-  $$\min_{\text{decimated mesh}} \sum_{\text{original points}} \|\mathbf{x}_{\text{original}} - \mathbf{x}_{\text{decimated}}\|^2,$$
+$$\min_{\text{decimated mesh}} \sum_{\text{original points}} \|\mathbf{x}_{\text{original}} - \mathbf{x}_{\text{decimated}}\|^2$$

-  subject to constraints that maintain geometry topology.
+subject to constraints that preserve the topology and key geometric features.

 ### Flow Field Interpolation

+After geometry decimation, the flow field data must be interpolated onto the new, coarser mesh.
+This involves several considerations:

-- **Variable Mapping**
+- Variable Mapping:
-  Pressure $p$, velocity components $\mathbf{u} = (u, v, w)$, and potentially other quantities (e.g., turbulence kinetic energy $k$) are interpolated onto the new, coarser set of mesh points.
+Key flow variables such as pressure $p$, velocity components $\mathbf{u} = (u, v, w)$, and other quantities (e.g., turbulence relating to motion energy $k$) are mapped from the high-resolution CFD mesh onto the decimated mesh.

-- **Preservation of Essential Flow Structures**
+- Preservation of Necessary Flow Structures:
-  To minimize loss in fidelity, one might use higher-order interpolation schemes or special handling near boundary layers and separation regions.
+Higher-order interpolation schemes may be used, particularly near regions with steep gradients, such as boundary layers and separation zones.
+Special techniques, like adaptive interpolation near important areas, help maintain the fidelity of the flow features.

-- **Tradeoff**
+- Tradeoff Considerations:

-  A finer decimated mesh leads to better flow-field resolution but larger memory usage.
-Conversely, an excessively coarse mesh may exclude crucial aerodynamic details, degrading the neural network’s learning capability.
+A finer decimated mesh retains more of the original flow-field resolution but requires greater memory usage.
+Conversely, a too-coarse mesh might result in the loss of important aerodynamic details, degrading the performance of the neural network.

 ### Practical Considerations

+When designing the decimation workflow, several practical aspects must be considered:

-- **Symmetry**
+- Symmetry:
-  In many vehicle or wing cases, flow may be symmetric about a central plane.
-Consequently, one can use a half-model to halve the data volume.
+Many aerodynamic bodies (e.g., vehicles or wings) exhibit symmetry about a central plane.
+Exploiting this symmetry—by, for instance, using a half-model—can significantly reduce the data volume without sacrificing information.

-- **Reference Frames**
+- Reference Frames:
-  Geometries might be aligned in a consistent coordinate system (e.g., $x$-axis in the longitudinal direction, $y$-axis in the lateral direction, $z$-axis vertically).
-Standardizing these frames simplifies subsequent data processing.
+Consistent alignment of geometries is necessary.
+Standardizing the coordinate system (e.g., $x$-axis along the longitudinal direction, $y$-axis laterally, $z$-axis vertically) simplifies both the decimation process and subsequent neural network training.

-- **Number of Samples vs. Mesh Resolution**
+- Balancing Samples and Resolution:

-  Engineers must balance the number of distinct geometries (dataset size) against the resolution per geometry.
-A rough rule of thumb might be:
+A key tradeoff exists between the number of distinct geometries (i.e., dataset size) and the resolution per geometry.
+A rough guideline is given by:

-  $$\text{Total memory usage} \;\approx\; (\text{# of samples}) \times (\text{points per sample}) \times (\text{variables}).$$
+$$\text{Total memory usage} \approx (\text{number of samples}) \times (\text{points per sample}) \times (\text{number of variables})$$

-  Ensuring this total is feasible on available hardware is critical to a successful decimation strategy.
+This balance must be carefully managed to make sure that the entire dataset can be effectively processed within the available hardware constraints.